How to Install phpMyAdmin on Ubuntu 26.04, 24.04 and 22.04

 Ubuntu ReleaseDefault PHPDefault MariaDBUbuntu phpMyAdmin Package

 These steps cover Ubuntu 26.04 LTS, 24.04 LTS, and 22.04 LTS.
-The install flow is the same across all three releases, but PHP-FPM socket names and the MariaDB secure-script command name differ.
+The install flow is the same across all three releases, but the default PHP-FPM branch differs by release.

 Update Ubuntu Before Installing phpMyAdmin and LEMP